davanstrien/distilabel/docs/technical-reference/tasks.md

 ### Llama2TextGenerationTask

-This class inherits from the `TextGenerationTask` and it's specially prepared to deal with prompts in the form of the *Llama2* model, so it should be the go to task for `LLMs` intented for text generation that were trained using this prompt format.
+This class inherits from the `TextGenerationTask` and it's specially prepared to deal with prompts in the form of the *Llama 2* model, so it should be the go to task for `LLMs` intended for text generation that were trained using this prompt format.
 The specific prompt formats can be found in the source code of the [Prompt][distilabel.tasks.prompt.Prompt] class.

 ```python
 --8<-- "docs/snippets/technical-reference/tasks/generic_llama2_textgeneration.py"